yigegong/cse15l-lab-reports/lab1_report.md

 absolute path:`/Users/gongyige/Desktop`
 ![Image](cat_file.jpeg)

 **Explanation:** `cat` outputs the content of a file.
-When given a file, the `cat` command prints out what's within the file; in this case, what was written in the file and printed out in the terminal is "This is a demo file for lab 1, cse 15L.".
+When given a file, the `cat` command prints out what's within the file; in this case, what was written in the file and printed out in the terminal is "This is a demo file for lab 1, use 15L.".

 **Error or not:** This is not an error.
 The `cat` command outputs the content of the given file as designed.